 “For once you have tasted flight, you will forever walk with your eyes turned skyward for there you have been, and there you will always long to return.” – Leonardo da Vinci

 From the imaginations of the female powerhouse duo Shay Kuehlmann and Kate Roxburgh of DogSky Films, the heart of this film is the magic that happens when you open yourself up, release the past and let something new in.
-A simple story with a wonderful complexity of real science and magic, Moose provides a platform to explore a world beyond our imagination Jake’s development and growth in the story begins to happen as Ellie opens him up to the world around him during her chatty, optimistic and curious conversation.
+A simple story with a wonderful complexity of real science and magic, A Dog Called Moose provides a platform to explore a world beyond our imagination Jake’s development and growth in the story begins to happen as Ellie opens him up to the world around him during her chatty, optimistic and curious conversation.

 This short that stars Anton Saunders (Luther), is the vignette to the feature film also entitle Moose which is currently in development.